-Works by Vassily Kandinsky at Sotheby's
+Works by Wassily Kandinsky at Sotheby's

-Vassily Kandinsky Biography
+Wassily Kandinsky Biography

 Russian painter and art theorist Wassily Kandinsky is often credited with painting one of the first purely abstract modern works.
 Kandinsky’s colourful, dynamic works are informed by a uniquely spiritual interpretation of art making.
 His book Concerning the Spiritual in Art (1910) is regarded as one the most influential art theories of the 20th century.